Cancer Research Trip (Singapore, Taiwan March 2019)

 TAIWAN STORY 4: Medicinal Mushroom Growers/Manufacturers: Interestingly, when we met the team whose farm produced the medicinal mushroom, we noted their Rotarian badges.
 They were happily surprised to learn Grace was an inaugural recipient of the Rotary International Jean Harris Award of Excellence for services to health in Australia in the late 90’s. (one of few such awards given in Australia) Another remarkable ‘coincidence.’
 Or was it?

-- By visiting the source and place of manufacture of complementary medicines recommend by GGI, we were able to feel confident of the high quality research and quality control of the products.
+By visiting the source and place of manufacture of complementary medicines recommend by GGI, we confirmed our confidence in research evidence and quality control of these products.

 © Grace Gawler Institute April 2019